ensdomains/ens-contracts/certora/README.md

 - `verifyNameWrapperNoUpgrade.sh` is a script for running of the `NameWrapper.spec` on the  `NameWrapperHarness.sol` contract.

 The run scripts include more contracts like the ENSRegistry or the BaseRegistrarImplementation so that they will be considered into the scope and their implementations would be used.
 Currently the scope of both scripts omits the upgraded NameWrapper contract and its relevant functions inside `NameWrapper.sol`.
+To run a specific rule rather than the entire spec, add `--rule [name of rule]` to the script file.
+One can add several lines this way.

 3. harness - Contains all the inheriting contracts that add/simplify functionalities to the original contract, together with our own Mock contracts